Interested in learning about Food Photography? Read on for some BOKEH-licious tips from the budget-friendly Dual Cam frontrunner, Huawei GR5 2017.

 3.)
 Bokeh Effect

 The Bokeh or “blur effect”, as a result of dual camera technology, gives an artistic volume to your shots.
 Just click the small shutter icon above to start taking wide aperture photos.
 It is recommended for taking photos of people or objects within two (2) meters.
 Huawei GR5 2017 delivers a BOKEH-ful food photo excellently.
 The bokeh effect produces images with a shallow depth of field, thus emphasizing the food’s mouthwatering look.

 After taking the photo, you can refocus your subject and even adjust how blur you want your background to be.
 Touch the shutter icon to edit the wide aperture effects.

-Touch the desired spot to refocus.
-From the left-most piecemeal, the focus now shifted to the right-most pile of food.
+B – Touch the desired spot to refocus.
+From the left-most piecemeal, the focus now shifted to the right-most food item, blurring the first one out.
 Can you spot the difference?

-If you slide down, the aperture will range from f/4.5 to f/16.0, with now lesser blur effect compared to the previous photo above.
+C – If you slide down, the aperture will range from f/4.5 to f/16.0, with now lesser blur effect compared to photo C.